crossclaim/devcon5-relay-attack/README.md

 # Relay Attack

 You BTC Relay is broken!

 Fix the bugs and defend yourself against incoming attacks!

 May the best team survive....

+(HINT: you have to add the correct 'require' statements!)

 ## Instructions